Project Management & Implementation

 The next step was the design; the supplier sent us a document that described the functionality of the Cobots solution and the layout drawing of the system.
 The design was approved and certified, after several recommendations, by the safety experts as collaborative.
 In the Factory Acceptance Test (FAT) live trials will be performed with the new equipment to confirm its proper functionality.

 It is estimated that the client achieved 2.41 FTE (1 FTE = 1 operator working 40 hours per week).
-In other words, in addition to mitigating the ergonomic risks of the repetitive tasks within the existing process, the collaborative robot is equivalent to additional 96.4 working hours per week.
+In other words, in addition to mitigating the ergonomic risks of the repetitive tasks within the existing process, the collaborative robots is equivalent to additional 96.4 working hours per week.

 Author: Alvaro Saavedra, Sr Project Manager